tomcam/guten1.github.io/docs/tutorial.md

 ### Gutenberg Pros

 * The websites Gutenberg creates are normally small and very fast
-* Because the text files you use to create articles and posts using Gutenberg is based on Markdown, it's very easy to read them.
-None of the angle bracket madness you'll see in HTML.
+* Because the text format you use to create articles and posts using Gutenberg is based on Markdown, it's very easy to read them.
+There's none of the angle bracket madness you'll see in HTML.
 The source code for pages and articles is just Markdown and a little extra configuration in the header.
 This lets you concentrate on writing articles instead of counting angle brackets or HTML tags and attributes.
 * Once you know how to use the toolchain, Gutenberg lets you generate sites quickly
-* Gutenberg is fantastic if you want a great-looking site that's also easy to maintain (once you know how it works
+* Gutenberg is fantastic if you want a great-looking site that's also easy to maintain (once you know how it works)
 * You can automate the creation and maintenance of websites
-* You only need a single executable file
+* Gutenberg is all in a single executable file, so installation is fuss-free
-* Has [Sass](http://sass-lang.com/guide) built in (no external programs are run) so maintaining style sheets is easier, especially on big projects
+* Has [Sass](http://sass-lang.com/guide) built in (no external programs are required) so maintaining style sheets is easier, especially on big projects
 * It's free, even for commercial use, and [the source code to Gutenberg is available on Github](https://github.com/Keats/gutenberg)
-* Excellent community.
+* Excellent [community](https://github.com/Keats/gutenberg/issues).
 Gutenberg's creator, [Vincent Prouillet](https://github.com/Keats), is responsive and tolerates dumb questions with patience

 ### Gutenberg Cons